GAMS-dev/gdx/README.md

-# gdxnative
+# GDX

-Native C++17 re-implementation/port of the classic expert-level GDX API.
+C++17 port of the classic expert-level GDX API.